sagemath/sage-archive-2023-02-01/src/doc/en/constructions/calculus.rst

     sage: (1/(2-cos(x))).series(x,7)
     1 + (-1/2)*x^2 + 7/24*x^4 + (-121/720)*x^6 + Order(x^7)

-Such series lack the ability to be fully manipulatable at the moment, however.
+Certain manipulations on such series are hard to perform at the moment, however.
 There are two alternatives: either use the Maxima subsystem of Sage for full symbolic functionality::